-There are big differences between your house, other houses, a vacation facility or a recreational facility such as a camp.
-And, no two bathtubs, hot tubs, pools or large bodies of water are the same.
+There are big differences between your house, other houses, a vacation facility or a recreational facility like a camp.
+In fact, no two bathtubs, hot tubs, pools or large bodies of water are the same.

 EDUCATION

 We know about swimming lessons but not water competency.
 We hear about CPR but not proper rescues.
 We love to enjoy water, but we don't practice how to be safe around it.
 And, we know that each child has unique needs.